 The Wisconsin Regional Service Network (RSN) is an alliance of CESA #1 Special Education Directors who work in cooperation with the Department of Public Instruction.
 The over-arching purpose of the Wisconsin RSN is to advance state-wide growth in academic achievement for students with disabilities through targeted technical assistance to districts in a coordinated effort with other IDEA discretionary grants.

 The RSN began during the 1984-85 school year and has since been annually funded to provide leadership, professional development, technical assistance, and communication to all local education agencies (LEAs) within each CESA.

-In 2012-13, RSNs began working with local education agencies (LEAs) to target areas of need with respect to Indicator 1 (graduation).
-Beginning in 2013-14, RSNs will, in collaboration with other CESA discretionary grant staff, engage in identifying and supporting LEAs most in need of improvement in Indicator 3c (reading and math performance).
-RSNs will reach out to the highest-need LEAs within each CESA based on relevant data and help coordinate grant services in a comprehensive system of support.
+Beginning in 2013-14, RSNs, in collaboration with other CESA discretionary grant staff, engaged in identifying and supporting LEAs most in need of improvement in Indicator 3c (reading and math performance).
+RSNs reached out to the highest-need LEAs within each CESA based on relevant data and helped coordinate grant services in a comprehensive system of support.